minnaheim/contribution_vote_data/thesis/template-typst/thesis.typ

 Koch Industries do not merely contribute millions of USD to congressional campaigns without considering their return on investment @stratmann-2017.
 Thus, the question is what campaign contributors are to receive in return for their donations.
-Given Charles Koch's position at the Industry and fossil fuel related conglomerate Koch Industries and David Koch's history in climate change denial
-@doreian2022koch[pp. 2-8], and their donor and advocacy roles in the United States makes one wonder what the consequences of fossil fuel related campaign contributions to the US congress could mean for US environmental policies.
+Given Charles Koch's position at Koch Industry and fossil fuel related conglomerate Koch Industries and David Koch's history in climate change denial @doreian2022koch[pp. 2-8], and their donor and advocacy roles in the United States makes one wonder what the consequences of fossil fuel related campaign contributions to the US congress could mean for US environmental policies.

 These questions will be analysed in this paper.
 The influence of fossil fuel and environmentally related contributions on the voting behavior of US House members